yan-xinyi/ET_AKE/README.md

 * <b>Configuring Incorporated Eye-Tracking Feature Combinations:</b> Adjust the amalgamation of eye-tracking features within the model.
 For instance, the ensuing code signifies the inclusion of all eye-tracking features into the model:
    `input = torch.cat([input, inputs['et'][:,:,:3]], dim=-1)`

+### Machine Learning Model Operation Guide
+* <b>Parameter Configuration:</b>  Configure hyperparameters in the config.py file.
+The key parameters to set include the following.

 ## Citation
 Please cite the following paper if you use this code and dataset in your work.